 Everyone left the retreat with new insights and perspectives on research careers.
 The event provided an excellent opportunity to learn, network, and collaborate in a supportive and inspiring environment!
 We cannot wait for the next in-person event and reconnect with you all soon!

 Due to popular demand SOLVE-CHD held it’s second consumer review workshop for this year.
-The focus of this workshop was for consumers to provide their valuable feedback to researchers applying for MRFF grants in 2022.
+The focus of was for consumers to provide their valuable feedback to researchers applying for MRFF grants in 2022.

-We would again like to thank our wonderful consumers for taking out their time to listen to research proposals and provide immensely valuable feedback to improve the grant applications – your support to SOLVE is greatly appreciated!
+We would again like to thank our wonderful consumers for taking out their time to listen to research proposals and provide immensely valuable feedback to improve the grant applications – your support to SOLVE-CHD is greatly appreciated!

 Read what the researchers that attended thought about consumer feedback workshop below: